Monthly Archives: May 2016

 The American flag has long been a symbol of the values held by our Founding Fathers: life, liberty, and the pursuit of happiness.
 Betsy Ross, a widowed seamstress living in Philadelphia, created the first flag for all of the colonies in May 1776 at the urging of General George Washington and several other members of the Continental Congress.

 The flag was hand sewn just two months before the colonies declared independence from Great Britain and the crown.
-Prior to that time, various colonies and militias had used their own flags, ranging in design from the Rattlesnake Flag with its infamous “don’t tread on me” to those
+Prior to that time, various colonies and militias had used their own flags, ranging in design from the Rattlesnake Flag with its infamous “don’t tread on me” to those which incorporated the Union Jack, indicating loyalty to the crown.

 More Than Just a Flag